These sugar free peanut butter cookies are a super easy-to-make, quick recipe for delicious, golden brown, healthy cookies.

 - Almond Flour – I prefer almond flour vs. coconut flour mainly because I just don’t want to taste coconut in my peanut butter cookies.
-Blue Diamond Finely Sifted Almond Flour only has 2 net carbs per serving and is a popular brand to use.
+Blue Diamond Finely Sifted Almond Flour (Amazon) only has 2 net carbs per serving and is a popular brand to use.

 - Vanilla Extract – because everything is better with vanilla extract.